matteodepalo/ember-pushable/README.md

 ```

 The `modelName` is the type of model in your controller `content` property.

-Once you've done it your controller will start responding to the following Pusher events:
+After including it `TasksController` will start responding to the following Pusher events:

 Channel: `pusher`